Szhenger/commerce/README.md

 * View, add, edit, and delete any bids made on the site.
 * View, add, edit, and delete any comments on auction listings.

-## Credit
+## Credit and Disclaimer

-This problem was originally proposed by [CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/projects/2/commerce/).
+This problem was originally proposed by [CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/projects/2/commerce/) and any solution here is for educational purposes only.